Bleskocvok/dyng/README.md

 ```

 ## License
 The project is licensed under the Apache License, Version 2.0.
-See accompanying file named [LICENSE](LICENSE).
+See the accompanying file named [LICENSE](LICENSE).